escalant3/sweet.js-personal-notes/README.md

 #### Repetition

-Another powerful tool is the ability to match repeated patterns using `...`.
+Another powerful feature is the ability to match repeated patterns using `...`.
 It is also possible to specify the separator for the repeated patterns.
 The default separator is any blank space character.

 ```javascript
 macro print {